Pinterest

 For me, though, I'll use it to make things that can't be made better any other way.
 And, to top that, especially in the hot summers.
 This pressure cooker gives off almost no heat!
 That means no more oven cooking when the pressure cooker will work.

-Have a look at the recipes below.
-I'll be adding more as I convert more.
+I'll be adding more recipes as I convert more.
 Sometimes, they are recipes that are popular all over the web, yet tracing who put the original post on is an impossibility.
 The egg salad recipe is an example of using a technique that's so utterly simple, it's become a staple in our house.

 You'll notice I preface the following heading with "Instant Pot" ... that's because it's the only brand I've used.
 Other brands will probably be similar in times and temps, but I can't say for certain.
 You'll need to experiment if you have a different brand.